 Josh Niland is a Connecticut-based writer and editor.
-He studied philosophy at Boston University and worked briefly at fine arts museums and as a teacher before joining Archinect.
+He studied philosophy at Boston University and worked briefly in the museum field and as a substitute teacher before joining Archinect.

 "We realize eventually that the scenes and actions of everyday life have a further future.
 Not in a remote heaven, but in the minds of countless people." - Lewis Mumford